SchoolOfCode/bc17-w8d1-workshop-react-flashcards-v2-foodies/plan.md

 8. each flashcard needs own state to track open/closed status
 9. form needs to use setter state function to add cards to list 10.

+1. Create seperate file for the data
+2. Create an array in the file
+3. Make the array an array object
+4. Make the prop keys